OathPros/COMP3/source/patterns/controls/menus.rst

 Standard Primary Menu Items
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following are standard primary menu items, and should be placed in a group at the end of the menu:
+The following are standard primary menu items, and should be placed in a group at the end of the menu in the following order:

 .. list-table::
   :widths: 20 80